Almost mathematics, Persistence module, and Tamarkin category: Covariant Verdier duality of microsupport

-For a conic closed subset $Z$, we define $\Sh_Z(M;\cC)$ and $\coSh_Z(M;\cC)$ as the full subcategory of $\Sh(M;\cC)$ and $\coSh(M;\cC)$ spanned by objects with the microsupport bound $Z$.
-Then the above result implies the following covariant Verdier duality with microsupport. \begin{Thm} For a manifold $M$ and a conic closed subset $Z\subset T^*M$ containing the zero section, a \textbf{stable} category $\cC$ admits both limits and colimits and admits a closed symmetric monoidal structure, the covariant Verdier duality $\bD_{\cC}$ restricts to an equivalence
+For a conic closed subset $Z$, we define $\Sh_Z(M;\cC)$ and $\coSh_Z(M;\cC)$ as the full subcategories of $\Sh(M;\cC)$ and $\coSh(M;\cC)$ spanned by objects with the microsupport bound $Z$.
+Then the above result implies the following covariant Verdier duality with microsupport. \begin{Thm} Let $M$ be a manifold and $Z\subset T^*M$ be a conic closed subset containing the zero section.
+Let $\cC$ be a \textbf{stable} category that admits both limits and colimits.
+Then the covariant Verdier duality covariant Verdier duality $\bD_{\cC}$ restricts to an equivalence

 \end{Thm}